 What American universities are doing to economics students is shameful.
 I can’t speak to universities in other countries, but I’ll bet the same applies in most of them.
 When I was a freshman in college, for example, I enrolled in a class called Econ 1051.
 I wasn't interested in economics; it was just a prerequisite for my journalism major, but obviously I still wanted to do well.
 I still have many of my notes from that class.
 Here’s the study guide I put together for an exam: I’m pleasantly surprised to see some mention of concepts like division of knowledge/labor, comparative

 One way or another, the “wise, old Chinese man” became one of Western pop culture’s oldest tropes.
 I think part of the trope comes from two fictional characters: one is Charlie Chan, whose alliterative name even evokes his heritage; the other, Mr. Miyagi, gave us the memorable tagline “wax on, wax off,” even though he’s actually Japanese.
 His wisdom and power became associated with Eastern culture.
-Even the sitcom Seinfeld poked fun at the trope way back in 1994: https://www.youtube.com/watch?v=z8uiGGYAtvE&t=37s I think that trope is a big part of why
+Even the sitcom Seinfeld poked fun at the trope way back in 1994: https://www.youtube.com/watch?v=Es5na8WQLJI I think that trope is a big part of why we in the

 Americans are famous for their poor diets.
 We eat far too much high-fructose corn syrup, overly processed foods, and one of our most iconic corporations, McDonald’s, is the poster-child for junk food.
 I was no exception as a child.
 My diet consisted of macaroni and cheese, fish sticks, pizza, ice cream, potato chips, and little else.
 And of course, McDonald’s.
 But, like so many Americans, I didn’t want anything to do with lettuce, pickles, and onions, so I ordered plain cheeseburgers: bun, meat, and cheese; they came with a Coke, naturally.
 I was young and